City of Fife

 King County Council chair Dave Upthegrove is running for commissioner of public lands to fill the vacancy left by Hilary Franz.
 Upthegrove previously served in the Legislature for five terms, where he made history as the first openly gay representative from outside of Seattle.
 He joined the King County Council in 2013, where he has been a strong advocate for climate concerns and environmental protections.

 Upthegrove has an inclusive vision for using the office to improve the quality of life for all Washingtonians.
 Upthegrove wants to mitigate the damage of wildfire seasons, bring good jobs and services to rural Washington, preserve mature legacy forests, expand recreational opportunities on public lands, and center the idea of environmental justice to guide policy.
 While he lauds the incumbent Franz for her work on wildfire prevention, Upthegrove wants to be more ambitious when it comes to reforming forestry policies.
 He believes the department needs a more honest accounting of the carbon impacts of forestry and timber work, which he is well positioned to lead having managed King County's forest carbon program.
-Upthegrove also wants to use his experience and relationships in the legislature to help pass laws and increase funding for the department's conservation work.
+Upthegrove also wants to use his experience and relationships in the Legislature to help pass laws and increase funding for the department's conservation work.

 The race for this open seat will determine whether our state will be a leader in fighting climate change, protecting our forests, and preventing forest fires or bow to the demands of big timber companies.
 Upthegrove's environmental track record in office and endorsements from Washington Conservation Action, the Sierra Club, and other environmental champions make him the clear choice in this race.

 Incumbent Chris Reykdal is running for a third term in the Office of the Superintendent of Public Instruction (OSPI).
-Reykdal has been a strong champion for public education as superintendent, during his six years in the Legislature, and in 14 years on local school boards or in leadership positions at educational institutions.
+Reykdal has been a strong champion for public education as superintendent, during his six years in the Legislature, and in 14 years on local school boards and leadership positions at educational institutions.

-The superintendent's office provides resources and guidance on language access, student safety, school district budgeting, and meeting student needs to Washington's 295 public school districts and 6 state-tribal education compact schools.
+The superintendent's office provides resources and guidance on language access, student safety, school district budgeting, and student needs to Washington's 295 public school districts and six state-tribal education compact schools.
 In office, Reykdal has worked to reduce learning gaps, raise educator salaries, increase free meal access, and expand dual and tribal language learning programs.

 In our interview, Reykdal acknowledged that the pandemic and declining birth rates have affected enrollment rates in public schools.
 Despite this challenge, he was proud that districts have made gains in other areas like retaining teachers of color.
 He identified the decrease in state funding, relative to inflation, as a fundamental challenge facing public schools.
 He reiterated his commitment to advocating for the Legislature to increase funding per student and allow districts to fund special education.
 He also expressed his commitment to keeping schools public, rejecting vouchers, and improving mental health support for students.
 This year, OSPI offered legislation to increase paraeducator pay to attract and retain these critical classroom supports.
-Finally, he cited his experience running a large state agency for the last eight years as a key strength compared with his less experienced opponents.
+Finally, he cited his experience running a large state agency for the last eight years as a key strength compared to his less experienced opponent.

-Gig Harbor School Board member David Olson is challenging Reykdal on a reactionary right-wing.
-Like many conservative school board directors, he welcomes conservative, politically-motivated censorship that would block access to books and multicultural programming.
+Gig Harbor School Board member David Olson is challenging Reykdal on a reactionary right-wing platform.
+Like many conservative school board directors, he welcomes conservative, politically motivated censorship that would block access to books and multicultural programming.
 Olson also wants to employ strict guidelines in our schools that penalize students who are struggling the most.
 According to The Seattle Times, he told the Washington Republican Party convention "that if every high school graduate opted for the skilled trades instead of pursuing a four-year degree, universities 'could all go bankrupt and that would save America.'"
 Olson's extremism and conspiracy theories are completely disqualifying for someone looking to lead our state's public education system.

 Reykdal has strong support from educators across the state and has earned your vote for re-election.

 Incumbent Chris Reykdal is running for a third term in the Office of the Superintendent of Public Instruction (OSPI).
-Reykdal has been a strong champion for public education as superintendent, during his six years in the Legislature, and in 14 years on local school boards or in leadership positions at educational institutions.
+Reykdal has been a strong champion for public education as superintendent, during his six years in the Legislature, and in 14 years on local school boards and leadership positions at educational institutions.

-The superintendent's office provides resources and guidance on language access, student safety, school district budgeting, and meeting student needs to Washington's 295 public school districts and 6 state-tribal education compact schools.
+The superintendent's office provides resources and guidance on language access, student safety, school district budgeting, and student needs to Washington's 295 public school districts and six state-tribal education compact schools.
 In office, Reykdal has worked to reduce learning gaps, raise educator salaries, increase free meal access, and expand dual and tribal language learning programs.

 In our interview, Reykdal acknowledged that the pandemic and declining birth rates have affected enrollment rates in public schools.
 Despite this challenge, he was proud that districts have made gains in other areas like retaining teachers of color.
 He identified the decrease in state funding, relative to inflation, as a fundamental challenge facing public schools.
 He reiterated his commitment to advocating for the Legislature to increase funding per student and allow districts to fund special education.
 He also expressed his commitment to keeping schools public, rejecting vouchers, and improving mental health support for students.
 This year, OSPI offered legislation to increase paraeducator pay to attract and retain these critical classroom supports.
-Finally, he cited his experience running a large state agency for the last eight years as a key strength compared with his less experienced opponents.
+Finally, he cited his experience running a large state agency for the last eight years as a key strength compared to his less experienced opponent.

-Gig Harbor School Board member David Olson is challenging Reykdal on a reactionary right-wing.
-Like many conservative school board directors, he welcomes conservative, politically-motivated censorship that would block access to books and multicultural programming.
+Gig Harbor School Board member David Olson is challenging Reykdal on a reactionary right-wing platform.
+Like many conservative school board directors, he welcomes conservative, politically motivated censorship that would block access to books and multicultural programming.
 Olson also wants to employ strict guidelines in our schools that penalize students who are struggling the most.
 According to The Seattle Times, he told the Washington Republican Party convention "that if every high school graduate opted for the skilled trades instead of pursuing a four-year degree, universities 'could all go bankrupt and that would save America.'"
 Olson's extremism and conspiracy theories are completely disqualifying for someone looking to lead our state's public education system.

 Reykdal has strong support from educators across the state and has earned your vote for re-election.

-State Senator and attorney Patty Kuderer is running for Washington insurance commissioner.
+State senator and attorney Patty Kuderer is running for Washington insurance commissioner.
 She has served the 48th Legislative District since 2015 when she was appointed to the state House before being appointed to fill the Senate seat vacancy in 2017.

 Kuderer has been one of the most active sponsors of progressive bills in the Legislature.
-This year, she was the primary sponsor of a successful bill to ensure NARCAN is available in Washington schools.
+This year, she was the primary sponsor of a successful bill to ensure Narcan is available in Washington schools.
 As a secondary sponsor, she helped to pass a slate of progressive bills, including ensuring that valid ballots are not unduly rejected, limiting the ability to bring firearms to public places like zoos, transit stations, and libraries, and aligning state and federal financial aid programs.
 Kuderer is now campaigning for insurance commissioner on a progressive platform that includes exploring universal health care, reducing auto insurance costs, expanding cancer screening for firefighters, and improving access to climate change insurance for homeowners and businesses.

 Republican state Senator Phil Fortunato is also running for the commissioner position.
-Fortunato was first elected to represent the 31st Legislative District in Olympia in 2016 as a representative before being immediately appointed to an open Senate seat.
+Fortunato was first elected to serve the 31st Legislative District in Olympia in 2016 as a representative before being immediately appointed to an open Senate seat.
 Outside public service, his professional background is in erosion control and stormwater management.
 In the Legislature, Fortunato was the primary sponsor of many far-right bills, including legislation to strip abortion rights for some Washingtonians and to oppose commonsense gun safety policy.
 If he's elected insurance commissioner, Fortunato wants to remove regulations that keep health care costs lower.
 He is vehemently opposed to universal health care policies that would allow all Washingtonians, regardless of income status, to access the care and medicine they need.

 We recommend Patty Kuderer for Washington insurance commissioner because of her strong background in public service and clear vision for the office.

-State Senator and attorney Patty Kuderer is running for Washington insurance commissioner.
+State senator and attorney Patty Kuderer is running for Washington insurance commissioner.
 She has served the 48th Legislative District since 2015 when she was appointed to the state House before being appointed to fill the Senate seat vacancy in 2017.

 Kuderer has been one of the most active sponsors of progressive bills in the Legislature.
-This year, she was the primary sponsor of a successful bill to ensure NARCAN is available in Washington schools.
+This year, she was the primary sponsor of a successful bill to ensure Narcan is available in Washington schools.
 As a secondary sponsor, she helped to pass a slate of progressive bills, including ensuring that valid ballots are not unduly rejected, limiting the ability to bring firearms to public places like zoos, transit stations, and libraries, and aligning state and federal financial aid programs.
 Kuderer is now campaigning for insurance commissioner on a progressive platform that includes exploring universal health care, reducing auto insurance costs, expanding cancer screening for firefighters, and improving access to climate change insurance for homeowners and businesses.

 Republican state Senator Phil Fortunato is also running for the commissioner position.
-Fortunato was first elected to represent the 31st Legislative District in Olympia in 2016 as a representative before being immediately appointed to an open Senate seat.
+Fortunato was first elected to serve the 31st Legislative District in Olympia in 2016 as a representative before being immediately appointed to an open Senate seat.
 Outside public service, his professional background is in erosion control and stormwater management.
 In the Legislature, Fortunato was the primary sponsor of many far-right bills, including legislation to strip abortion rights for some Washingtonians and to oppose commonsense gun safety policy.
 If he's elected insurance commissioner, Fortunato wants to remove regulations that keep health care costs lower.
 He is vehemently opposed to universal health care policies that would allow all Washingtonians, regardless of income status, to access the care and medicine they need.

 We recommend Patty Kuderer for Washington insurance commissioner because of her strong background in public service and clear vision for the office.